DavidAce/DMRG/README.md

 - `ModelType::ising_sdual`: The Self-dual transverse-field Ising model.
 - `ModelType::ising_tf_rf`: The Transverse-field Ising model with random on-site field.
-- `ModelType::lbit`: The l-bit Hamiltonian, used to describe a many-body localized phase (MBL) in terms of its local integrals of motion (the l-bits).
+- `ModelType::lbit`: The l-bit Hamiltonian, used to describe a many-body localized phase in terms of its local integrals of motion (the l-bits).

 The Hamiltonians are implemented as *Matrix Product Operators* (MPO), located under `source/tensors/model`.
 The model